davidxmoody/davidxmoody.com/src/2014/creating-a-style-for-this-blog.md

 It's a trap I've fallen into far too often.
 I spend twenty minutes implementing some layout, getting all the elements to be perfectly centered or aligned.
 Then I step back to look at it and realise I don't like it at all.

 For this blog, I'm completely ripping off many design elements from another blog by [Tommy John Creenan](http://tommyjohncreenan.com/).
-I really liked the header design and simple colour scheme of his site.
+I really liked the header design and simple colour scheme of his site. *[Edit: his site has completely changed design since I wrote this.]*

 Like his header, mine features my own name in large capitals with a drop shadow and then a subtitle below.